 The INL Site is designated as an Important Bird Area by Idaho Partners in Flight and the Idaho Audubon Council because it is likely one of the largest blocks of least-disturbed sagebrush habitat in the western U.S. (IDFG 2005) and provides habitat for several Idaho Species of Greatest Conservation Need (SGCN; IDFG 2024).
 The INL Site has also been recognized as a Global Important Bird Area by the National Audubon Society (2013).
 The INL Site is located within Bird Conservation Region (BCR) 9 - Great Basin.
 BCRs were developed in 1998 as part of the U.S. North American Bird Conservation Initiative to promote integrated bird conservation (NABCI 2020).
 They are distinct ecological units that combine Commission for Environmental Cooperation ecoregions with knowledge of bird distributions and life history requirements.
-BCRs function as the primary conservation units for birds in North America.
-The USFWS designates certain bird species as Birds of Conservation Concern (BCCs) either within specific BCRs or across the entirety of the species' range in the contiguous U.S. and Alaska.
+BCRs function as the primary conservation Concern (BCCs) either within specific BCRs or across the entirety of the species' range in the contiguous U.S. and Alaska.
 Lastly, the INL Site is located adjacent to land managed by the Bureau of Land Management (BLM) and monitors bird species that are considered Special Status Species by the agency.